+1. Introduction

-1. Introduction 2.
-Six framings of RRI2.1 Narrative I: The self-regulation of scientific activity, by, for and with scientists2.2 Narrative II: The governance of risk2.3 Narrative III: More anticipatory R&I practices2.4 Narrative IV: Representative co-construction of science2.5 Narrative V: Aligning science with the needs of society2.6 Narrative VI.
-Reestablishing trust in science2.7 Summarising the main traits of the narratives 8 10 12 14 15 16 3.
-Conceptualising governance of R&I 3.1 Governance 3.1.1 Two conceptions of governance: "bottom up" and "decentralising" from above 3.1.2 Three shifts in R&I governance: technocratic, ethical expertise, and participation 3.2 RRI as an approach to R&I governance 3.3 Governance understood as describing a process or a means to achieve a desirable product 3.4 Metagovernance 21 21 23 24 25 4.
-Methodological note on the selection of examples of practices of R&I governance in the field of RRI 31 32 33 5.
-Examples of de facto RRI governance practices organised under the Res-A-Gora Governance framework, the Responsibility Navigator 38 53 Sı ummary 75 Re eferences 77 Im nprint 82
+2. Six framings of RRI2.1 Narrative I: The self-regulation of scientific activity, by, for and with scientists2.2 Narrative II: The governance of risk2.3 Narrative III: More anticipatory R&I practices2.4 Narrative IV: Representative co-construction of science2.5 Narrative V: Aligning science with the needs of society2.6 Narrative VI.
+Reestablishing trust in science2.7 Summarising the main traits of the narratives 8 10 12 14 15 16

+3. Conceptualising governance of R&I 3.1 Governance 3.1.1 Two conceptions of governance: "bottom up" and "decentralising" from above 3.1.2 Three shifts in R&I governance: technocratic, ethical expertise, and participation 3.2 RRI as an approach to R&I governance 3.3 Governance understood as describing a process or a means to achieve a desirable product 21 21 23 24

+3.4 Metagovernance

+4. Methodological note on the selection of examples of practices of R&I governance in the field of RRI4.1 Delimiting the scope of research and innovation practices4.2 De facto RRI practices4.3 Normative criteria for good governance4.4 The Responsibility Navigator governance framework 31 32 33

+5. Examples of de facto RRI governance practices organised under the Res-A-Gora Governance framework, the Responsibility Navigator 38 53

+Sı ummary 75

+Re eferences 77

+Ap ppendix 83

+Im nprint 85